-The application was advanced on grounds that, pursuant to Article 5 (2) of the Constitution of the Republic of Vanuatu, the accused were entitled to a fair hearing within a reasonable time and they could not at that stage have such a hearing because the events alleged to give rise to the charges had happened 18 months before.
+The application was advanced on grounds that, pursuant to art 5(2) of the h Constitution of the Republic of Vanuatu, the accused were entitled to a fair hearing within a reasonable time and they could not at that stage have such a hearing because the events alleged to give rise to the charges had happened 18 months before.
 It was contended in the application that a preliminary hearing had not taken place until late February 2004 and that the results of that preliminary hearing were handed down on 6 April 2004.
-It was contended that the Defendants had at all times been ready to proceed with a hearing but that had not occurred.
+It was contended if that the defendants had at all times been ready to proceed with a hearing but that had not occurred.

-It was submitted that, although an application for judicial review of the decision of the learned Magistrate at the preliminary hearing was brought by two of the Respondents that should not have prevented the case against the applicants proceeding in accordance with their constitutional rights.
-It was contended that the constitutional right to a hearing within a reasonable time embodied the rights of the accused to live their lives free from fear and anxiety and without having pending criminal charges hanging over their heads and free from harm to their reputation that all unresolved criminal charges caused.
+It was submitted that although an application for judicial review of the decision of the learned magistrate at the preliminary hearing was brought by two of the respondents that should not have prevented the case against the applicants proceeding in accordance with their constitutional rights.
+It was contended that the constitutional right to a hearing within a reasonable time b embodied the rights of the accused to live their lives free from fear and anxiety and without having pending criminal charges hanging over their heads and free from harm to their reputation that all unresolved criminal charges caused.

-It was further contended that their constitutional rights also protected the Respondents from prejudice to their defence that was inevitably caused by delays as memories become dimmer and witnesses become unavailable.
+It was further contended that their constitutional rights also protected the respondents from prejudice to their defence that was inevitably caused by delays as memories become dimmer and witnesses become unavailable.

-The primary Judge in the Supreme Court said that the crucial issue for determination was whether delay in having a trial up to date of the application was in violation of the Respondents' fundamental rights under Article 5 (2) that requires "a fair hearing within a reasonable time".
+The primary judge in the Supreme Court said that the crucial issue for determination was whether delay in having a trial up to the date of the application was in violation of the respondents' fundamental rights under art 5(2) that requires 'a fair hearing within a reasonable time'.

-His Lordship referred to the submissions and authorities advanced by the Applicant and to the submissions made by the Prosecutor.
+His Lordship referred to the submissions and authorities advanced by the d applicant and to the submissions made by the prosecutor.